#445 - Colin, Carras and A Big Frozen Bag of Mince

 Oh my god.

 That's worse than mine.
+That's worse than that.

+This should make you feel fantastic.
 I leapt out and ran to the passenger side and opened the door.

-I slammed the door shut, ran back to the driver's side, got in, and did a big cry whilst desperately trying not to S my peas, thinking about how I'm getting sacked.
+I slammed the door shut, ran back to the driver's side, got in and did a big cry whilst desperately trying not to S my peas, thinking about how I'm getting sacked.

 I took off my t-shirt and cleared a patch of windscreen